software-students-spring2024/1-specification-exercise-nojobnoproblem/README.md

 ## Product Vision Statement

-To be the one-stop app for those in their skincare journey, where users can access all the essential information of skin products relevant to their needs and goals to help them build their skincare routine.
+To be the one-stop app for those in their skincare journey, where users can access all the essential information of skin products relevant to their needs and goals to help them build their ideal skincare routine.

 ## User Requirements